One Hyde Park: History

 In January 2011, a newspaper report at the time of the development's launch party indicated that according to Land Registry records the sale of only five properties had been completed.
 As of 2013, there was little evidence of people actually living in the complex.
 In September 2013 it was reported that a one-bedroom apartment in the complex worth £5.25m had been repossessed.

 The sculpture Search for Enlightenment by Simon Gudgeon was unveiled on 19 January 2012 to mark the first anniversary of One Hyde Park.
 The bronze sculpture is of two human profiles, one male and the other female and faces Hyde Park and the Serpentine.

+In February 2026, a group of tenants won a court case against Laing O'Rourke, the building's main contractor, to replace the complex's pipes and stop reoccurring leaks.

 Tax issues

-In November 2011 it was reported that only nine out of the 62 apartments that had been sold at One Hyde Park were registered with Westminster City Council for Council Tax.
+In November 2011, it was reported that only nine out of the 62 apartments that had been sold at One Hyde Park were registered with Westminster City Council for Council Tax.
 Despite prices ranging from £3.6 million for a one-bedroom flat to £136 million for a penthouse, only four properties were paying the full £755.60 a year Council Tax plus the £619.64 Greater London Authority charge (collectively below the national average), while five were paying the Council Tax at the 50% reduction for a second home.
 Westminster North MP Karen Buck stated: "When council spending is under unprecedented pressure, it is scandalous that residents in luxury apartments can avoid their share of council tax liability.
 It sometimes seems as if the more money you have the less you are required to pay."
 Nicholas Shaxson from Vanity Fair discovered that 60 apartments are owned by companies registered in tax havens as foreign companies and therefore don't have to pay taxes on the apartments.
 The owners of many of the companies remain anonymous.